arpa2/steamworks/docs/pulleyscript/squeal-backend.md

 -   It seems helpful to download non-co-gen `gen_` tables, and erase them after updating.

--   Output records cannot be derived from `drv_all` table.
+-   Output tuples cannot be derived from `drv_all` table.

 -   Reproducing output from `drv_all` is possible, combining `gen_` (including downloads).